spike-rabbit/element/README.md

 <p></p>
 <p align="center">
-  Siemens Element is a design system for products and digital experiences, grounded in the Siemens brand design language.
-It includes UI components (Angular), design tools and resources, human interface guidelines, and a vibrant community of contributors.
+  Siemens Element is a design system of the smart infrastructure domain that implements the Siemens Design Language in Angular.
+It includes UI components, design tools and resources, human interface guidelines, and a vibrant community of contributors.
 </p>
 <p></p>